-Field Description type The context type, e.g. Conversation, Endpoint or Message. expression The expression evaluator used to derived the context value.
+Field Description timeframe The number of milliseconds associated with a Link context type.
+If not specified, then the context is assumed to represent the destination of the link, so the source of the link must define the timeframe. header The optional header name.
+If not defined, then the expression will be applied to the information content to obtain the context value. expression The expression evaluator used to derived the context value.
 See further down for details. optional Optional field that indicates whether the value being extracted by the expression is optional.
 The default is false.
 If a value is not optional, but the expression fails to locate a value, then an error will be reported